toyaokeke/toyaokeke/README.md

 ### Hi there 👋

 Thanks for checking out my profile!
-Feel free to check out some of my repositories 😄
+Feel free to explore some of my repositories 😄

 ### 🎓 Background